MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/The-Role-of-Claim-Rules.md

 For more information about this process, see [The Role of the Claims Engine](The-Role-of-the-Claims-Engine.md).

 ## What are claim rule templates?
-[!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] includes a predefined set of claim rule templates that are designed to help you easily select and create the most appropriate claim rules for your particular business need.
+AD FS includes a predefined set of claim rule templates that are designed to help you easily select and create the most appropriate claim rules for your particular business need.
 Claim rule templates are only used during the claim rule creation process.

-In the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Management snap\-in, rules can only be created using claim rule templates.
+In the AD FS Management snap\-in, rules can only be created using claim rule templates.
 After you use the snap\-in to select a claim rule template, input the necessary data for the rule logic and save it to the configuration database, it will be \(from that point forward\) referred to in the UI as a claim rule.

 ### How claim rule templates work
 At first glance, claim rule templates appear to be just input forms provided by the snap\-in to collect data and process specific logic on incoming claims.
 However, at a much more detailed level, claim rule templates store the necessary claim rule language framework that make up the base logic necessary for you to quickly create a rule without needing to know the language intimately.

 Each template that is provided in the user interface \(UI\) represents a prepopulated claim rule language syntax, based on the most commonly required administrative tasks.
 There is one rule template however, that is the exception.
 This template is referred to as the custom rule template.
 With this template, no syntax is prepopulated.
 Instead you must directly author the claim rule language syntax in the body of the claim rule template form using the claim rule language syntax.

-For more information about how to use the claim rule language syntax, see [The Role of the Claim Rule Language](The-Role-of-the-Claim-Rule-Language.md) in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Deployment Guide.
+For more information about how to use the claim rule language syntax, see [The Role of the Claim Rule Language](The-Role-of-the-Claim-Rule-Language.md) in the AD FS Deployment Guide.

 > [!TIP]
 > You can view the claim rule language associated with a rule at any time by clicking the **View Rule Language** button on the properties of a claim rule.